23f3004131/quarterly-earnings-presentation/README.md

 Simply open `index.html` in your web browser.

 ### GitHub Pages
-This presentation is published at: [Your GitHub Pages URL]
+This presentation is published at: https://23f3004131.github.io/quarterly-earnings-presentation/

 ## Navigation